 The suite of pollutants measured by the AMP supports the exploration of many source types identified by the community.
 Black carbon measured in combination with NO2 and other combustion related pollutants help identify areas impacted by diesel particulate matter pollution.
-TVOC data help identify areas where organic toxic air contaminants may be located such as industries in industrial zones or waste management facilities.
-Methane and ethane data combined with other pollutants help identify locations of elevated biogenic methane, which can indicate emissions from landfills.
+TVOC data help identify areas where organic toxic air contaminants may be located.
+Methane and ethane data combined with other pollutants help identify locations of elevated biogenic methane, which can indicate emissions from landfills and agricultural activity.